peaBerberian/RxPaired/README.md

 <a class="anchor" href="#quick-start"></a>
 ## Quick start

+RxPaired rely on three components: a script called the "client" running on the debugged device, an "inspector" page allowing remote debugging on your computer and a "server" managing connections between those two.

-To quickly check if this tool can help you, you can start testing it by doing the following:
+To quickly check if this tool can help you, you can start all three of them locally through our scripts.
+For that, you can do the following:

   1. Clone this repository by running in a terminal:
      ```sh